-As an example of how to use this chapter, the escalation rate for GAWB's staffing costs in 2016 (first row of Table 27) represents the escalation rate applied to staffing costs in 2015 to obtain the staffing-costs in 2016.
+As an example of how to use this chapter, the escalation rate for GAWB's staffing costs in 2016 (first row of Table 29) represents the escalation rate applied to staffing costs in 2015 to obtain the staffing-costs in 2016.

-&lt;sup>2 While we refer to CPI as being the escalation rate, the technically accurate description is 'percentage changes in the CPI'.
+Whilst we refer to CPI as being the escalation rate, the technically accurate description is 'percentage changes in the CPI'.
 We have adopted the term 'CPI' instead of 'percentage changes in the CPI' for brevity.